Where… where….am… I? What…what…is.. this? Oh my God I can’t feel my legs! I can’t wiggle my toes! What the fuck?!

 Breakfast arrived and I couldn’t bear the smell of it.
 The night before while waiting for surgery I was ravenous.
 I fantasized of a big hearty meal …gluttony even.
 But now I couldn’t lift the dome off of the main dish.
 I pushed it aside.
 I was nauseous.
 My friends know me to always be hungry.

 Two physical therapist came to visit.
 My task, their task, was to make me mobile and get me to the bathroom.
 I was presented with a walker.
 A shocking reality came to me at that moment– I must be pretty jacked up!
-If I needed a walker that meant I wasn’t going to be too very mobile was I?
-The PT’s were kind and helpful as they assisted me move my recently operated leg off the bed.
+If I needed a walker that meant I wasn’t going to be very mobile was I?
+The PT’s were kind and helpful as they assisted me to move my recently operated leg off the bed.
 They helped me up and instructed me how to take my first few steps.
 All was good…for a few seconds and then…vertigo.
 I was nauseous and spat up.
 I motioned to the PT that I was sick she reached for a bucket and I began to vomit.
 First dry heaves and then the retching became productive as I expelled a thick gooey substance.
 How pitiful I must have looked to that PT.
 Stabilized by only a walker, the rear of my hospital gown open, regurgitating into a bucket.
 I was quite the example of a sickly and weak man.
 I was embarrassed, humiliated and apologized profusely that they had to see me this way.
 Eventually, I reached the bathroom.
 I stood over the toilet and tried to urinate but nothing came out.
 I tried and tried was I experiencing a serious case of stage fright?
 Little did I know that my biggest struggle for discharge had just begun.

 Hours later I had my second PT visit.
 The PT suggested we try a walk out into the hall.
 Things went well as we past the threshold of my room.
 The big expansive hallway was bright and inviting.
 I made progress, albeit slowly and carefully, with no apparent direction.
 My bike rides are the same.
 I leave my home with a goal of a certain number of hours but no dedicated route.
-Those first few miles I assess how I am feeling and then choose the routes to compliment how I’m feeling.
+Those first few miles I assess how I am feeling and then choose the routes to complement how I’m feeling.
 If I feel flat and lacking power I take the coast, if my legs feel fresh and strong I take to the hills.

 Here I was standing in the middle of the hallway to my right a long hallway, to my left a shorter walk with a massive and enticing window as a reward.
 I told the PT we were going to the window to take a look outside.
 Just about halfway, I became sick again.
 I held it together long enough for the PT to run back to my and fetch a catch bucket.
 Great… more humiliation but now in public view!
 I emptied out the exiguous breakfast I had had earlier and gave the PT my bucket.
 Was this in her job description I wondered.
 Again, I apologized as I tidied and steadied myself.